 |Kanto Lampo Waterfall Entrance Fee|

 There’s a parking lot for motorbikes.
 But if visitors come with cars, the parking lot is located a bit further in the village and visitors will need to walk a bit.
 No parking fees both for motorbikes and cars.

 Changing rooms with standard toilet facilities are available in the waterfall area.
 Storage lockers are available with no additional cost but they come without locks, so do not leave any valuables here.

 How To Get To Kanto Lampo Waterfall

-From Kuta, visitors only need to follow Ngurah Rai Bypass to Gianyar Regency.
+From Kuta, visitors only need to follow the Ngurah Rai Bypass to Gianyar Regency.
 The journey usually takes 1 hour.
-It is even closer from Ubud, only 25 minutes.
+It is even closer to Ubud, only 25 minutes.
 The transport recommended is by rental scooter, because it provides more flexibility while traveling on the small village road.
-After reaching Gianyar, head for Village Beng and there will be a road sign showing the waterfall entrance.
+After reaching Gianyar, head for Village Beng and there will be a road sign pointing the waterfall entrance.